Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 • Obtain head and shoulder photograph (see overview)

-Each applicant seeking to become licensed must meet and/or complete the requirements for the Registered Social Worker as defined under Louisiana’s Rules, Standards and Procedures.
-Please review and complete the Application for Registered Social Worker for the state of Louisiana.
+Each applicant seeking to become licensed must meet and/or complete the requirements for the Registered Social Worker as defined by the State of Louisiana.
+Please review and complete the Application for Registered Social Worker for the State of Louisiana.
 Access this overview and section 3 of the Louisiana Social Work Licensure: A Handbook for Students for additional assistance on how to complete the online application.

 Louisiana Board of Social Work Examiners